AlexChesters/base-images/README.md

 # base-images
-A collection of base AMI definitions that can be built using Packer
+A collection of base AMI definitions that can be built using Packer.
+These are all based on Amazon Linux 2.

 ## images
 ### [`nodejs`](./nodejs)